jimholmes/Abstracts/Abstracts.md

 ### <a name='backing_api'></a>Building a Custom Testing Framework

-Custom frameworks are absolutely crucial for building a great automated test suite.
+Custom frameworks are crucial for building a great automated test suite.
+They're especially crucial when you're trying to bring closer collaboration between your testers and developers.
+Custom frameworks help both roles focus on what they do best, while bring great speed and flexibility to your test suites.

 In this session we'll walk through writing a custom framework that handles critical functions for any test suite, be it UI or integration.
 We'll write code that solves common problems, including: